chrisnoonan98675/site/xl-release/how-to/create-custom-configuration-types.markdown

 ## Configuration page

-Use the **Task configurations** page to configure objects that a custom task can reference (such as Jira tasks or Jenkins tasks).
+Use the **Task configurations** page to configure objects that a custom task can reference (such as JIRA tasks or Jenkins tasks).
 This page is accessible to users with Admin permissions.

 **Note:** Prior to XL Release 6.0.0, the page is called **Configuration**.